-Hear more use cases at Tableau Conference 2018
+Hear more use cases in the Tableau Conference session

-Join us for our Tableau Conference session to learn more about how to jump-start your IoT project.
-We will also show you how tangible it is to start your own DIY IoT project in your organization.
-We have built our own IoT Solution from scratch based on Amazon AWS IoT and we will show you how you can easily add sensors and start increasing your business’ operational efficiency.
+Watch the recording of our Tableau Conference session to learn more about how to jump-start your IoT project.
+We also show you how tangible it is to start your own DIY IoT project in your organization.
+We have built our own IoT Solution from scratch based on Amazon AWS IoT and we show you how you can easily add sensors and start increasing your business’ operational efficiency.